 4. Gradescope

 Pricing: The best part?
 Gradescope offers a free version for individual instructors, so you can try it out without any strings attached.
-For schools or districts, there are paid licenses available, but many universities already provide campus-wide access to faculty and students at no extra cost.
+For schools or districts, there are paid licenses available.

-Why Educators Like It: Teachers appreciate the significant time savings.
-The AI-assisted answer grouping means less repetitive grading as it allows teachers to grade an entire class’s responses in one go rather than student-by-student.
+Why Educators Like It: The AI-assisted answer grouping means less repetitive grading as it allows teachers to grade an entire class’s responses in one go rather than student-by-student.

 5. CoGrader

 Pricing: The platform offers a free tier, supporting up to approximately 100 student submissions per month, so you can try it out risk-free.
-For larger workloads, the Standard plan costs about $15/month (billed annually) and accommodates up to 300 essays.
-School-wide licenses are also available for unlimited use.
+For larger workloads, the Standard plan costs about $15/month (billed annually).

 AI Tools for Assessments